9diov/slides/PITCHME.md

 ### Part 1: Introduction
 * What is hierarchical data?
 * Why stores in relational database?
+* Common ways to store hierarchical data in relational database
 +++
 ### What is hierarchical data?
 Data that has parent-child relationship such as